neeleshio/50-more-javascript-concepts/README.md

 When CBs inside microtask queue creates another microtask & if this goes on creating more microtasks then the task waiting in the callback queue doen't get a chance to get executed, this is Starvation of callbacks.

 ## 56. JavaScript Runtime Environment
+The runtime environment is what makes JavaScript code work, and in a browser it consists of the JS engine, a lot of Web APIs, a callback queue and the event loop.

+The runtime environment in a browser is very different from that of Node.js.
+These differences are primarily at the implementation level, so most of the above concepts are still relevant like console, setTimeout etc. & localStorage, window object could be different.

 ## 57. JS Engine
+A JS engine is a part of JS Runtime env which is a software component that executes JavaScript code.

+The purpose of the JavaScript engine is to translate `source code` that developers write into machine code that allows a computer to perform specific tasks.

+The first JavaScript engines were mere `interpreters`, but all relevant modern engines use `just-in-time` compilation for improved performance.
+JavaScript engines are typically developed by web browser vendors, and every major browser has one.

+`Spidermonkey` was the first JS engine.

 ## 58. Just-in-time compilation